evanwill/go-go-ghpages/1-intro.md

 In the olden days static web was the norm, but database driven dynamic web sites have dominated the last decade.
 Dynamic web applications enable features such as live comments, user authentication, and personalized streams.
 However, this functionality requires complex server-side infrastructure and processing.

+> `view-source:` one fascinating aspect of the web is that everyone must share code to participate.
+> Right click on any web page and select "View page source" to see the code that is being rendered by the browser.
+> Right click on any element in the page and select "Inspect" or "Inspect Element" to open your browser's built in developer tools.
+> This is a great way to learn about HTML and to understand how others created the sites you use.

 Despite their limitations static sites are experiencing a [new boom](https://www.smashingmagazine.com/2015/11/modern-static-website-generators-next-big-thing/){:target="_blank"}, because they offer some significant advantages:
 - much faster performance (caching, low bandwidth, no processing time).